EarthlySkies/personal-apparmor-profiles/README.md

 e.g. photo managers, have their internet access blocked by default.
 If internet access is still required, just add the "--share-net" option after the "--unshare-all" option on the profile.
+- Most profiles try to preload [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) from /usr/lib.
+If it doesn't exist, an error is printed but it can be safely ignored.

 ### Requirements
 - The GNU Coreutils should be installed on the system since some profiles need them.